pasciaks/sabio/scrum.md

 ### ----- ACCOMPLISHED -----

-        [ ] Completed api/controller changes read data  provider/details/{id}
+        [ ] Completed some api/controller/page/structure changes

+                (domains/providerwizard) (domain/providerdetails) ...

+                - nav after wizard add to providers/details/{newid}

+                - providers/details/{id}

                 - reads params in from match and loads all data for that provider id

-                - returns to /providers on error of provider id
+                - returns to /providers on error of provider id not found

                 - plan /providers will be a page list of a providers browse/search form

+        [x] Troubleshoot DB null optional dateExpires field (optional property names in models)
+                        DateTime? and careful reader readin

         [X] Revisited the practices form in the wizard..
-Practices weren't adding/Fixed.
+Practices weren't adding/Fixed..

-        [ ] Code review Locations from Josiah
+        [x] Code review Locations from Josiah

 ### ----- WILL ACCOMPLISH

+        [ ] Design and render details view page
                 [ ] Create Map View Component that will render practices locations on map [ ] Create List View Component that will list practice locations [ ] Implement the Map View and List View Component on ProviderDetails page

 ### --- DEC 7, 2020